 Another tool is Couchsurfing.
 You can meet locals while getting a free night’s sleep.
 It can be a pretty scary thing to do.
 (I was a so nervous and frightened when I did it in Singapore, but it turned out fine, and I got a really authentic experience, so it can definitely be recommended)

-There are APPs for everything nowadays, and these are some of my favourite ones, where you can actually also meet friendly people!
+There are APPs for everything nowadays, and below I’ve listed some of my favorite ones that are perfect for linking up with friendly people!

-This site allows locals to arrange tours and activities in their own city!
+Withlocals is a site that allows locals to arrange tours and activities in their own city.
 Even though it’s mainly a marketplace for connecting locals with tourists, you can still be lucky to meet new friends for life.

-When traveling, we all want to try out local and authentic food.
+When traveling, we all want to try out local and authentic food and Eathwith is perfect for that.
 Some of us even join a cooking class or two.
 Eatwith is the platform to use if you wish to try local food, but instead of a restaurant, it’s just local people offering to cook and dine with you in their private home.
 Talk about a local experience, ey!

 These tips have helped me find friends while traveling – and even when I’m just at home.
 I hope they will help you on your quest to find travel mates as well.